nexmo-se/multi-caller/README.md

  - **VONAGE_LVN**
         - Your VONAGE LVN to use for calling
  - **APIHOST**
         - The API host you want to use (more on this later)
+ - **WSHOST**
+        - The Websocket host you want to use.
+Must match API Host (more on this later)

 ## 3. Add your private key
 Open `private.key` and put your actual private key here